B2B Website Strategy To Convert Leads Into B2B Sales

-Right away it’s made clear to visitors who the brand is and what problems they can solve for clients.
-The design is such that customers don’t need to scroll endlessly and click through several pages just to make sure they’ve come to the right page.
+Right away, it’s made clear to visitors who the brand is and what problems they can solve for clients.
+The design is such that customers don’t need to scroll endlessly and click through several pages to ensure they’ve come to the right page.

-The placement of that copy is really important, too, which leads us to the next question…
+The placement of that copy is critical, too, which leads us to the next question…

 Is It Easy To Navigate And Find Information?